Paolo-Monti/Firewall-WAF-Wordfence/README.md

 # What is Wordfence?

 Wordfence is a plugin for Wordpress, supplied in a free and premium (i.e. paid) versions.
 It's a Web Application Firewall allowing the user to check the security of a Wordpress instance and it's useful to a number of security tasks (IP blocking by various rules, auditing, scans, etc.).
-You may found every detail about it on its dedicated website at https://www.wordfence.com/
+You may find every detail about it on its dedicated website at https://www.wordfence.com/

 # The goal of this extension